Classification of Cellular Fake Surfaces: Classification of Acyclic Cellular Fake surfaces

 \subsubsection{Complexity 4}

 For complexity 4, there are 10 one-skeleta, presented and ordered according to our convention in the following way and shown in Fig.~\ref{fig:c4}.

 There are 4618 acyclic cellular fake surfaces of complexity 4.
-The 1-skeleton with the most unique surfaces is $\Gamma^4_2$ with 1171.
+The 1-skeleton with the largest number of surfaces is $\Gamma^4_2$ with 1171.
 The one with the fewest is $\Gamma^4_9$ with 35.
 All of these are listed at \url{https://github.com/lucasfagan/Fake-Surfaces}.